21mannys/archproject/DESIGNDOC.md

 #### 3. Model Training
 In this module the data will be used to train the model.
 80% of it will be used in order to train the data, and the other 20% will be used to test the data later.
 Using the training portion, we'll create a line of best fit using a linear regression algorithm and the training data.
 #### 4. Model Evaluation
 After the model's been trained, we can check its accuracy using our testing portion from earlier.
+The model's prediction will be tested against the data points not present in the training data to verify the model's correctness.
+#### 5. Prediction Module
+Following the model's training and testing, actual predictions will be made by the model.
+Asking the model to, for example, predict the following day's close based off of the current day's open will produce a result in line with our model's understanding of the data.
+The model can then be saved and utilized later if desired.
 ## 3. Design Considerations

 ### 3.1 Assumptions and Dependencies

-List any assumptions and external dependencies (hardware, third-party libraries, etc.).
+#### We can assume that:
+* It is reasonable to associate a linear relationship between the features of a stock price and the stock's price.
+* The data found on Kaggle is accurate and consistent, meaning there are no errors.
+* The result of our accurate model will give us a decent idea of the stock's future.

 ### 3.2 Constraints